frkl/trojai-fuzzing-vision/arch/tutorial.md

 ```math
 c^{(1)}_{0}=c^{(1)}_{1}=c^{(1)}_{2}=c^{(1)}_{3}\triangleq b
 ```
-In other words, there's only 1 degree of freedom.
-The second term turned out to have 2 degrees of freedom
+In other words, the first order term only has 1 degree of freedom.
+The second order term turned out to have 2 degrees of freedom

 ```math
 \begin{aligned}